carpentries/instructor-training/learners/checkout.md

 All Instructors should feel empowered and invited to participate!
 Taking a first step to walk through the contribution process is a great way to complete your Instructor certification.

+#### Why Contribute to Carpentries Lessons?
+If you are interested in getting involved in The Carpentries, you may also be interested in becoming more involved in the open source tools we teach and the communities that revolve around them.
+The Carpentries community is a safe and friendly space to learn to how to participate in open collaboration on GitHub.
+You can apply what you have learned here to engage elsewhere, with the tools you love and the people who develop them!

+In addition, because The Carpentries curricula are collaboratively developed and maintained, all direct contributors become authors on
+Carpentries lessons!
+If you submit a pull request to a lesson that is accepted and merged by the maintainers, you will be listed as a co-author on the lesson's next release.

 #### Keep It Simple!
 We suggest starting small!
 Consider commenting on an existing issue, fixing a typo if you find one, or contributing a single term to our multilingual glossary.
 If you would like